NathanGitHubCode/TenmoBankingApplication/README.md

    11. If the transfer is approved, the requestee's account balance is decreased by the amount of the request.
    12. If the transfer is rejected, no account balance changes.

-### Bonus Challenge

-If you complete all of the required and challenge use cases and are looking for yet another challenge, create a Command Line Interface (CLI) client application for TEnmo.
-The file CLI.md contains sample user experiences for inspiration.

 ## How to set up the database

 Create a new Postgres database called `tenmo`.
 Run the `database/tenmo.sql` script in pgAdmin to set up the database that you'll begin to work from.
 You should make structure changes in this script and not the database directly.
 Additionally, both you and your team members need to run this script each time after making changes to it.

 ## Database schema

-The following tables are created by the provided `tenmo.sql` script.
+The following tables are created from the `tenmo.sql` script.

 ### `tenmo_user` table